murrietj/SteamWebApiHowTo/Getting_Started/index.md

 ## Additional Parameters
 Any additional parameters, required or optional, expected by the method you want to call should be appended to the end of the url delimited by the '&' character.

+## Setting up a server
+A quite frustrating feature of the Steam Web API is that it does not allow cross-origin requests.
+Because of this, we will need to set up our own server to handle the requests.
+We will do so using [Node.js](https://nodejs.org/) along with the [Express](http://expressjs.com/) and [Request](https://github.com/request/request) packages.
+To install these packages, you will need [npm](https://www.npmjs.com/) (node package manager).
+Once you have all of this installed, you are ready to write your server and follow along with the guide.